microsoft/pycon/README.md

 We're so glad we talked to you!
 Your information will not be used for any marketing purposes unless expecitly opted in.
 Check out the [Microsoft privacy statement](https://privacy.microsoft.com/en-US/privacystatement).

 ## 👒 Take a survey, **get a beanie** (+6 minutes)
-Take [the survey](https://aka.ms/Pycon24Survey) at the booth and recieve a beanie.
+Take [the survey](https://aka.ms/Pycon24Survey) at the booth and receive a beanie.

 🤔 What type of questions are we asking?